A new book shows why the super-rich in India must strive to alleviate poverty and reduce inequality

 India is a whirlwind of paradoxical transformations.
 On the one hand, it has made a major stride as one of the fastest-growing economies in the world.
 The rise of India’s billionaires stands out as a representative image of a growing and self-conscious country, breaking “free” from colonial shackles and socialist constraints.
 On the other hand, apprehensions about rising inequality in the country are more palpable than ever.
 Poverty rates have halved for sure, but still the largest chunk of the world’s poor live in the country.
 The emergent and responsible India has also begun refusing to solicit any humanitarian assistance from the developed world.
 Three decades after India’s neoliberal turn, one could locate a paradoxical picture of poverty amid plenty in the country.

 This paradox is attributable to the state’s skewed policies that tend to favour the super-rich.
 Keeping in line with global neoliberal policy imperatives, India has eschewed socialist policies and reconfigured its tax and credit regimes in ways that best fulfil business interests.
 Several taxes that are widely considered key to the redistribution of income have been abolished.
 The implementation of economic reforms pushed through the global economic architecture, and the state’s pro-business policies (rather than pro-market) have enabled superrich Indians to draw a disproportionate share of the economic surplus leaving as little as 5.7 per cent and 13.3 per cent of total national wealth and income respectively for the bottom half (World Inequality Report 2022).
-The combined net worth of India’s billionaires is reaching a quarter of its GDP, and half of this superrich wealth comes from rent-thick sectors despite the growing increasing trend of entrepreneurial wealth.
+The combined net worth of India’s billionaires is reaching a quarter of its GDP, and half of this superrich wealth comes from rent-thick sectors despite the increasing trend of entrepreneurial wealth.

 These policy decisions that produce humungous private affluence severely affect the government’s ability to fulfil the basic human rights of the poor, including food, healthcare and education.
 India’s superrich, being the primary beneficiaries of skewed economic policies, wield significant economic clout to influence public policies often to the detriment of the disadvantaged lots.
 The resultant wealth disparities and the prevalence of poverty are closely connected with the organisation of national and global economic institutions.
 Interestingly, these disparities are supposed to be tackled through the free play of capital, economic growth and institutionalised philanthropy, overlooking the resultant, and vastly growing, plutonomic configurations in the country.